 - Remember that you are writing from your own perspective and about yourself.
 Writing about your mentors or family members tells admission committees very little about you.

 - Share your essay with one or two readers who can provide you with honest, focused feedback.
 Too many opinions about your writing will leave you confused and unsure about what to do.
-Remember that you can get help from the Writing Center.
-And be sure to take the time to proofread your final draft.
+Remember that current students can get help from the Writing Center.
+Be sure to take the time to proofread your final draft.

 This section gives you an opportunity to tell us about postsecondary experiences such as internships, volunteer or paid work, community service, travel, research assistantships, teaching assistantships, athletic endeavors, and/or significant hobbies.
 Do not include activities from your high school years.